cocos/cocos-docs/en/publish/publish-wechatgame.md

   ![](./publish-wechatgame/clear-cache.png)

+## WeChat Mini Game Engine Plugin

+Please refer to the [WeChat mini games engine plugin instructions](./wechat-engine-plugin.md) for details.

 ## WeChat Mini Game Subpackage Loading

 WeChat Mini Game how to achieve subpackage loading, please refer to [Subpackage Loading](../scripting/subpackage.md).

 ## Platform SDK Access

-In addition to pure game content, the __WeChat Mini Game__ environment also provides a very powerful native SDK interface, the most important of which is user, social, payment, etc. These interfaces are only found in the __WeChat Mini Game__ environment, equivalent to other Third-party SDK interface for the platform.
+In addition to pure game content, the **WeChat Mini Game** environment actually provides a very powerful native SDK interface, the most important of which is user, social, payment, etc. These interfaces are only available in the **WeChat Mini Game** environment, equivalent to other Third-party SDK interface for the platform.
 The porting of such SDK interfaces still needs to be handled by developers at this stage.
-Here are some of the powerful SDK capabilities provided by the __WeChat Mini Games__ environment:
+Here are some of the powerful SDK capabilities provided by the **WeChat Mini Games** environment:

 1. User interface: login, authorization, user information, etc.
 2. WeChat payment